LLNL/Abmarl/docs/src/tutorials/gridworld/team_battle.rst

            plt.plot()
            plt.pause(1e-6)

-Now that we've defined our agents and simulations, let's create them and run the simulation.
+Now that we've defined our agents and simulation, let's create them and run it.
 First, we'll create the agents.
 There will be 4 teams, so we want to color the agent by team and start them at different corners of the grid.
-Besides that, all agent attributes will be the same, and here we benefit from preconfiguring the attributes in the class definition.
+Besides that, all agent attributes will be the same, and here we benefit from preconfiguring the attributes in the class definition above.

 .. code-block:: python